carloLV/ros-tiplex-docker/README.md

 ## Installation
 You need [Docker](https://www.docker.com/) installed in order to run this demo.
+Please note that th installation currently works only on Linux OS, because the `docker run` command requires a different mapping of the DISPLAY variable to work on other OS.

 ## Run the docker
 Open a terminal we'll call **A** and clone this repo in your local machine, then navigate inside the repo and build the *docker image*.